- Categories:

 International Group B Strep Awareness Month FAQs

-Is Group B Strep considered high risk?
+Is Group B Strep preventable in newborns?

 How to Observe International Group B Strep Awareness Month